buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

 The root of the problem lies in the dependency **direction**.
 **High-level** `NotificationModule` depends on **low-level** `UserModule`.
-Level in this case means level of abstraction.
+Level in this case means the level of abstraction.
 The further we go from the edge(domain boundary) of the system — the higher we go in terms of abstraction.
 For example, modules that talk to DB are on the edge of the system (the scary network), so as modules that send HTTP calls, talk to message brokers, etc.